FelipeMaeda/istio-project/README.md

 ## Installing Istio

-To install Istio Service Mesh in your computer, you need to get the latest version compatible with your OS in the oficial [**repository link**](https://github.com/istio/istio/releases).
+To install Istio Service Mesh in your computer, you need to get the latest version compatible with your OS in the [**official repository link**](https://github.com/istio/istio/releases).
 The Istio Service Mesh is Open Source, for this reason the repository have the code of this tool.

 In your compressed file of the Istio, you have a "bin" folder that contain you **istioctl** binary file.
 This is the principal tool to execute the installation of the Istio in your K8S Cluster based in the cluster configured in your **kubeconfig** file (if you have more than one cluster, you need to specify them in the Command Line).

 ```
+# Install Istio in the K8S Cluster
+istioctl install --set profile=demo -y

+# Check Status
+istioctl.exe proxy-status
 ```